-The importance of composting (the process of transforming organic matter that’s ready for disposal into something beneficial) has become more recognized over the years because it’s environmentally friendly, providing a safe way to produce healthy, flourishing gardens, brimming with gorgeous flowers and healthy, flavourful fruits and vegetables.
+The importance of composting (the process of transforming organic matter that’s ready for disposal into something beneficial) has become more recognized over the years because it’s environmentally friendly, providing a safe way to produce healthy, flourishing gardens, brimming with gorgeous flowers and healthy, flavorful fruits and vegetables.
 Due in part to the many environmental issues facing the world today, added importance is being put on rich soils for food security and nutrition.

 Why Composting is Important

 Compost is important because it magnifies overall soil health and boosts its resilience to environmental shocks that include severed climate conditions like drought.
 Composting creates a rich source of organic matter, a substance that is vital for air, nutrient and moisture retention.
 Compost plays a crucial role in preserving soil fertility.
-Along with being a resource of plant nutrients that include nitrogen, phosphorus and potassium; composting improves the biological and physio-chemical properties of the soil.
+Along with being a resource of plant nutrients that include nitrogen, phosphorus and potassium; composting improves the biological and physio chemical properties of the soil.

 The advantages of composting mentioned here reveal themselves in reduced reliance on inorganic fertilizers, pesticides and supplemental water.
-By fortifying and replenishing soil, compost helps the soil resist water, wind and soil erosion by making it possible for water to enter the soil more efficiently, keeping the showers from turning into a flood.
+By fortifying and replenishing the soil, compost helps the soil resist water, wind and soil erosion by making it possible for water to enter the soil more efficiently, keeping the showers from turning into a flood.